 The design of small molecules with bespoke properties is of central importance to drug discovery.
 However significant challenges yet remain for computational methods, despite recent advances such as deep recurrent networks and reinforcement learning strategies for sequence generation, and it can be difficult to compare results across different works.
-This work proposes 19 benchmarks selected by subject experts, expands smaller datasets previously used to approximately 1.1 million training molecules, and explores how to apply new reinforcement learning techniques effectively for molecular design.

 Most scientific breakthroughs are made by analysing data, but we live in a world where the exponential growth of scientific research data makes the discovery of new drugs and treatments for disease very difficult.